hmartin11/Group-4-Package/group4package/README.md

 ## License

-`group4package` was created by Hannah Martin.
+`group4package` was created by Hannah, Jordan, Diana, and Shravan.
 It is licensed under the terms of the MIT license.

 ## Credits